kronicler/cs2040_DSnA/CheatSheets/Application.md

 - Cycle detection - use BFS, check if visit the same source again
 Theory:
 Bellman ford runs at v - 1 passes to account for all lengths to reach each dest

+All pairs shortest:
+- Use when we need to find multiple distances from multiple sources to multiple destinations

+Virtual node:
+- Use when we need to pre-compute existing weight from current node (eg. arriving at any node has an additional weight imposed)